Dynamical error reshaping for dual-rail erasure qubits: Construction of TEXT from the joint parity unitary

 5. Finally, the $e^{i\frac{\pi}{4}Y_2}$ puts the ancilla back to the ground state $\ket{\textsl{g}}$, Also, by measuring the ancilla state at the end, it error-detects the gate.

 From Eq. \eqref{eq:ZZ_operation_final}, the unitary applied to the cavities is

 which is equivalent to Eq. \eqref{eq:ZZ_theta} up to local rotations.
 Furthermore, $ZZ(\theta= \pi/2)$ is locally equivalent to \textsc{cz} and \textsc{cnot} and thus a perfect entangler.
-Recall that the joint-parity operator is robust to first order in the ancilla dephasing noise, and the single-qubit rotations on the ancilla qubit can be made robust using SCQC or simply by using \texttt{qurveros} \cite{Piliouras2025}.
+Recall that the joint parity operator is robust to first order in the ancilla dephasing noise, and the single-qubit rotations on the ancilla qubit can be made robust using SCQC or simply by using \texttt{qurveros} \cite{Piliouras2026}. \Filippos{Figure~\ref{fig:Parity_and_ZZgate}(b) depicts the performance of the non-robust (dark orange) and robust (gray scale) $ZZ(\pi/2)_{\rm L}$ against ancilla-dephasing noise strength.
+Our robust logical gate suppresses noise to first order and has higher fidelity (lower infidelity) for all the noise strengths compared to the non-robust counterpart.
+Furthermore, our gate performs better even in the case where there is no tunability over the dispersive coupling, $\xi/\chi = 1$, (light gray). }